valdok/grin-rfcs/text/0023-multisig-wallet.md

 (This is like trying to solve M-1 generalized birthday problems simultaneously).

 It's a known problem, called Prouhet-Tarry-Escott (PTE) problem.
-And it's considered generally infeasible to solve, especially for large
+And it's considered generally infeasible to solve, especially for large M.

 So, the first mitigation would be: M must be high enough (TBD).
 If the signature threshold (M/N) needs to be low, then the initialization scheme can be generalized in this way:
 - Use higher polynomial degree